1Copenut/SPA-routing-experience-body/README.md

 # SPA-routing-experience-body (green header)
 Improving client-side routing in single-page apps (SPAs) through good UX.
 This version of the SPA routing experience does the following:

-1. Announces route changes to screen readers with a live region
+1. React sets the page title with the `useEffect()` hook
-1. Sets focus on the `body` tag so the skip link receives focus when users press `TAB`
+1. Sets focus on the `div.continuum-sr-only` status message
+1. Skip link receives focus when users press `TAB`

 ## A better accessible router and skip link
 It's important to include a skip link for keyboard navigation.
 It's important to let screen readers know a route was changed client-side.
 These are fairly simple tasks in isolation, but become more nuanced when you try to do both well, together.
 This is our attempt at doing just that.
 By exploring several different options, we can test and select the best experience for our users.